gravitational/teleport/rfd/0016-dynamic-configuration.md

 2. If `teleport.yaml` section is not specified, attempt to fetch the resource currently stored in the backend.
-   a) If the fetching attempt failed for whatever reason, store the default
-      resource in the backend with `origin: defaults`.
+   - If the fetching attempt failed for whatever reason, store the default resource in the backend with `origin: defaults`.
-   b) If the fetched resource has `origin: config-file` or `origin: defaults`,
-      store the default resource in the backend with `origin: defaults`.
+   - If the fetched resource has `origin: config-file` or `origin: defaults`, store the default resource in the backend with `origin: defaults`.
-   c) If the fetched resource has another `origin` value, keep the backend as-is.
+   - If the fetched resource has another `origin` value, keep the backend as-is.

 This logic implies Choices 2.B and 3.B.